PTK12/MinesweeperPy/README.md

 Hi!

-I've devoloped this as a fun side project when I started programming (a year ago).
+I've devoloped this as a fun side project when I started programming in 2019.
-It requires no libraries you have to install (which means you can run this in school if they have python!).
+It requires no libraries you have to install which means you can run this in school if they have Python!.

 Theres a few things I would like to change but I don't want to be kept on the same project for too long and I would most likely rewrite most of the code.